Dasara (film)

-Dasara is a 2023 Indian Telugu-language period action drama film directed by Srikanth Odela and produced by Sudhakar Cherukuri.
-It stars an ensemble cast of Nani, Dheekshith Shetty, Keerthi Suresh, Shine Tom Chacko, Samuthirakani, P. Sai Kumar and Shamna Kasim.
+Dasara is a 2023 Indian Telugu-language action drama film directed by Srikanth Odela and produced by Sudhakar Cherukuri.
+It stars an ensemble cast of Nani, Dheekshith Shetty, Keerthy Suresh, Shine Tom Chacko, Samuthirakani, P. Sai Kumar and Shamna Kasim.
 The film marks the directorial debut of Odela and Chacko's acting debut in Telugu cinema.
 Santhosh Narayanan composed the soundtrack and background score, while the cinematography and editing were by Sathyan Sooryan and Naveen Nooli.

 The film was announced in October 2021.
 Principal photography commenced in March 2022 and ended in January 2023.
 The film is set around Singareni Coal Mines in Veerlapalli village near Godavarikhani and Ramagundam cities of Telangana.

 Dasara was released on 30 March 2023 to positive reviews from critics and emerged as a commercial success at the box office, grossing over ₹121 crore worldwide.

 Plot

-In 2009, Dharani is a young ruffian who steals coal for a living and lives with his grandmother in Veerlapally, where the womenfolk are suffering as a result of influence of alcohol.
-He spends most of his time with his best friends Siddham "Suri" Suryam and Vennela.
-Dharani loves Vennela since their childhood, but later learns that Suri and Vennela love each other, where he sacrifices his love and decides to unite Suri and Vennela, but Vennela's mother Ramanamma rejects their relationship due to Suri's involvement in stealing coal.

-Dharani speaks with her for Suri and arranges their wedding by winning a local cricket match in order to make Suri as a cashier at the famous "Silk" bar, as announced by the village's candidate for the sarpanch Thurpugutta Shivanna's son Chinna Nambi.
-Dharani and Suri get into a fight with Chinna Nambi's supporters at the bar, where the bar gets heavily damaged.
-As a result, Chinna Nambi gets Dharani and his friends arrested.
-Shivanna's half-brother Rajanna bails them out and asks them to not worry about the village politics.
-However, Suri asks him to contest in the sarpanch elections, to which Rajanna eventually agrees.

-Rajanna wins the election after encouraging the womenfolk to vote for the first time.
-Dharani is made the Deputy sarpanch under Rajanna and Suri's wedding with Vennela is fixed.
-Following his nuptials, Suri learns about Dharani's love for Vennela and his sacrifice for him, where he is heartbroken.
-As Suri is on his way to talk with Dharani and their friends at the bar, a mysterious gang attacks and chases all of them, where some of Dharani and Suri's friends are killed, while another collapses from a stroke.
-Dharani is injured in the ensuing chase and Suri escapes with him on a bicycle.
-While escaping, Suri is beheaded, thus devastating Dharani and Vennela.